manueltoscanoferrera/BPMN-audit-mediator-for-WSO2-ESB/KibanaDashboard/README.md

 		log4j.appender.AUDIT_LOGFILE.threshold=INFO
 ```

-2.- Configure proxies to serialize to the logger configured previosly in json format
+2.- Services must serialize to the logger configured previosly in json format
 ```
     <serialize target="auditLog" media-type="json" logger="loggerOUT"/>
 ```
 3.- Use logstash to send the content of audit.log file to elastic search in all the wso2 servers
-    3.1 Install logstash in the wso2 server
+    3.1 Install logstash in the wso2 server o server with logs files access.
-    3.2 Copy the file logstash-audit.conf to the wso2 server and configure it
+    3.2 Copy and edit the file logstash-audit.conf
     3.3 Run logstash
 ```
     ./bin/logstash -f logstash-audit.conf